Our Camas 2045

 Survey

-Our survey on the draft Economic Development element is open through November 9!
-Please fill out the “Economic Development” survey below to share your thoughts.
+Our survey on the draft Transportation and Public Facilities & Services elements is open through November 21!
+Please fill out the “Transportation and Public Facilities & Services” survey below to share your thoughts.

 Do you have a general comment on the draft Comprehensive Plan or questions for City staff?
 You can submit your comment/question using the "Draft Comprehensive Plan" survey form below.